informedcitizenry/6502.Net/README.md

 `error: option requires a value` -  An option was passed in the command-line that expected an argument that was not supplied.

 `File previously included.
-Possible circular reference?` - A directive was issued to include a source file that was previously included, thereby causing a circular reference.
+Possible circular reference?` - An input file was given in the command-line or a directive was issued to include a source file that was previously include.

 `Filename not specified` - A directive expected a filename that was not provided.

 `General syntax error` - A general syntax error.

 `Illegal quantity` - The expression value is larger than the allowable size.

-`Input file was previously added` - An attempt was made to process an input file that was previously added (either in the command line or in an `.include` directive).

 `Invalid constant assignment` - The constant could not be assigned to the expression.